 What is Renewable Gas?

-As the name suggests, renewable gas is made from renewable sources, for example, solar energy and organic waste.
-Jemena is investing in several renewable gas initiatives, which will include significant trials and development work in:
+As the name suggests, renewable gas is made from renewable sources, such as solar and wind energy, as well as agricultural and household organic waste.
+Jemena is investing in several renewable gas projects and initiatives, which will include significant trials and product development work in:

-- Biomethane, which can be produced and captured from organic and agricultural waste
+- Biomethane - which can be produced from decomposing organic and agricultural waste.

 Renewable gas can be easily blended into the current natural gas network, and then distributed to homes, businesses and communities using existing network infrastructure.
 Hydrogen can even be used in the transport sector as an alternate fuel type.
-It makes renewable gas a simple, cost-effective and complementary fuel option as we work towards a greener energy future.
+All of this makes renewable gas a simple, cost-effective and complementary fuel option as we work towards a greener energy future.

 Why Renewable Gas?

-Renewable gas is the first step on the path towards a more sustainable energy future, saving billions of dollars of investment by using existing infrastructure and pipelines.
-It offers the functionality and familiarity that Australians love about natural gas, while allowing them to lower the carbon footprint of their home, community or business.
+Renewable gas can complement and support other renewable energy sources, like wind and solar.
+It could be a simple first step on the path towards a more sustainable energy future, saving billions of dollars of investment by using existing infrastructure and pipelines to store energy.
+Renewable gas also offers the functionality and familiarity that Australians love about their existing gas supply, while allowing them to lower the carbon footprint of their home or business.

-As well as lowering our carbon footprint, renewable gas will help to create local a circular economy, help the farming industry and create employment opportunities across Australia.
-Now more than ever it is the cost-effective energy option that we need.
+As well as lowering our carbon emissions, renewable gas can help to create a circular economy, strengthening industries such as farming and manufacturing, as well as creating employment and training opportunities in a range of advanced energy sector occupations.
+Now more than ever it is the cost-effective and efficient energy option that we need to get NSW moving on the path to net zero by 2050.

 How could it work?